AlteracValleyHumber2019/CoreGame/README.md

 Stalk your prey, masking your presence completely to enemies, if targeting an enemy before casting, mark the target increasing all of your damage to them for a duration once you finish stalking.
 They may not know where you are but they know they are being hunted!

 ##### In For the Kill - Speed-up Ability
-Leap behind your target, stunning them momentarily, if used while stealthed, the next strike you land will be increased/guaranteed crit (if stalk is chosen as the stealth ability, in for the kill consumes the damage bonus of stalking and causes in for the kill to do large damage.
+Leap behind your target, stunning them momentarily, if used while stealthed, the next strike you land will be increased/guaranteed crit If you are stalking the target in for the kill consumes the damage bonus of stalking and causes large damage.

 #### Blood Priest
 ##### Transfusion - Single-Target Ranged Spell and Heal
-Cause minor damage to the target, healing self and nearest ally by twice the damage done.
+Cause minor damage to the target, healing nearest ally by twice the damage done.
+Heals self by an amount.

 ##### My Life for Theirs - Area of Effect Heal
 Sacrifice a percentage of hp to heal nearby allies for a total of a multiple of the amount sacrificed.
+Heals self based on amount of allies healed.

 ##### Ring of Blood - Area of Effect Blocking Spell
 Generate a circle of blood that costs a percentage of life in order to create an impassable ring that also makes the caster untargetable, should an enemy remain within the ring, they will not be able to exit, but will be able to attack the caster.

 ##### Hemo Shield - Single-Target Shielding Spell
-Blood spilled to guard the target, generating a protective shell based on hp lost by the blood priest.
+Blood spilled guards the target, generating a protective shell based on hp lost by the blood priest.

 #### Racial Abilities